dmerejkowsky/kata-gilded-rose/README.md

 5. When the production code is clean enough and you have enough tests (and **only then**), implement the "conjured items" feature.

+## For a little more excitement

+You may want to try this kata using the `test && commit || revert` technique.

+After each change, run the tests.
+If they pass, make a commit, if they fail, revert all changes.

+Have fun!